Indigenous peoples in Yukon: Settlements

-Reserves
+Indigenous Land

-There are 12 Indian reserves in Yukon.
+There has never been an indigenous reserve in the Yukon, of the 14 nations in the Yukon, 11 are self-governed nation, below is a list of indigenous land.

-Indian settlements
+Indigenous settlements

-Places listed as Indian settlements include:
+Places listed as indigenous settlements include:

 Historic sites and parks

 Historic First Nations sites include Fort Reliance, Forty Mile, Klukshu, Little Salmon, Moosehide, Takhini Hot Springs.

 Kluane National Park and Reserve lies in Champagne and Aishihik First Nations and Kluane First Nation lands and is managed by them and Parks Canada with advice from the Kluane National Park Management Board.

 Vuntut National Park was established in 1995 as part of the Vuntut Gwitchin First Nation Final Agreement.
 It is located in northern Yukon and lies adjacent to Ivvavik National Park and the Arctic National Wildlife Refuge in Alaska.
 The park also includes part of the Old Crow Flats.

 Tr'ochëk is a historical Hän fishing site.
 Chief Isaac, (pictured top right) of the Trʼondëk Hwëchʼin First Nation had a camp here during the Klondike Gold Rush.
 It is located at the confluence of the Klondike and Yukon Rivers.

 Other territorial parks that reflect First Nations heritage are: